 All that has happened here is that the hard assignments " $[y_n = k]$ " have been replaced with soft assignments " $z{n,k}$ ".
-As a bit of fore-shadowing of what is to come, what we've done is essentially replace known labels with expected labels, hence the name "expectation maximization."
+As a bit of foreshadowing of what is to come, what we've done is essentially replace known labels with expected labels, hence the name "expectation maximization."

-Putting this together yields Algorithm 14.1.
+Putting this together yields Algorithm 16.2.
 This is the GMM ("Gaussian Mixture Models") algorithm, because the probabilitic model being learned describes a dataset as being drawn from a mixture distribution, where each component of this distribution is a Gaussian.

 Just as in the K-means algorithm, this approach is succeptible to local optima and quality of initialization.
-The heuristics for comput-
+The heuristics for computing better initializers for K-means are also useful here.